-Among the countless Nature wonders, one of my favourites is the almond blossom.
-A winter beauty of white petals turning into tender drop protected by a green velvet shell becoming finally delicious and nutritious nut with a main role in Spanish gastronomy, specially in Anadalucia.
+Among the countless wonders that nature offers us, one of my favourites is the almond blossom.
+The almond tree is not a pretty tree, but for a short time it becomes a winter beauty and gets dressed in delicate white petals that eventually will turn into almonds.
+And it tuns out that this nutritious nut has a main role in Spanish gastronomy, specially in Andalucia.
 So, once the miracle occurs, we get inevitably to the meatballs in almond sauce.
-This is another traditional recipe of Malaga based on a “majadillo”, pestle and mortar (or eletric blender) in hand to mash garlic, bread and almonds.
-Adding very little more we get a wonderful sauce absolutely simple and yummy.
-For our
+This is another traditional recipe of Malaga based on a “majadillo”, pestle and mortar (or eletric blender) in hand to mash

 About CookingDayThis author has not yet filled in any details.